Azure/modern-web-app-pattern-dotnet/README.md

 Relecloud devs have automated the process of creating Azure AD resources that support the authentication features of the web app.
-They use the following command to create two new App Registrations within Azure AD.
+They use the following command to create two new App Registrations within Microsoft Entra ID.
 The command is also responsible for saving configuration data to Key Vault and App Configuration so that the web app can read this data (about 3-minutes to register).